Bamboooz/bluelily/README.md

 </p>

 <p align="center">
-'bluelily is an efficient library to manage GitHub data from python 🌸
+bluelily is an efficient library to manage GitHub data from python 🌸
 <br/>
 It allows for such actions as getting GitHub's repository or user information, but also pushing code to it etc.
 </p>